 Then use this percentage of TAV in the tax

 If the levy type is base

-Bond 100%
+Bond 100 percent.

-Capital Project 100%
+Capital Project 100 percent.

-Transportation 100%
+Transportation 100 percent.

 Vehicle

-School M&O 50% of TAV or 80% of the 1983 timber roll,
+School M&O 50 percent of TAV or 80 percent of the 1983

-whichever is greater
+timber roll, whichever is greater.

-All other excess levies 100%
+All other excess levies 100 percent.